-In the next proposition we consider groups having the property $G^* = {G^*}^{\infty}$ in all first order expansions.
+In the next proposition we consider group $G$ having the property $G^* = {G^*}^{\infty}$ in all first order expansions.

-\begin{proposition} Let $G$ be a non-trivial pure group (that is without any additional structure).
-The following conditions are equivalent. \begin{enumerate} \item[(1)] There exists a natural number $N$ such that for every thick subset $P\subseteq G$ (not necessarily definable), $P^N = G$. \item[(2)] $G$ is infinite and if $G^*$ is a sufficiently saturated extension of an arbitrary first order expansion of $G$, then ${G^*}^{\infty}$ exists and $G^* = {G^*}^{\infty}$. \end{enumerate} Furthermore, when $(1)$ holds, ${G^*}^{\infty} = X_{\Theta_A}^N$, for every small $A\subset G^*$ and an arbitrary first order structure on $G$. \end{proposition} \begin{proof} $(1) \Rightarrow (2)$ $G$ is infinite, because otherwise the thick subset $\{e\}$ of $G$ does not fulfill the condition from $(1)$.
+\begin{proposition} Let $G$ be a non-trivial group.
+The following conditions are equivalent. \begin{enumerate} \item[(1)] There exists $n\in\N$ such that for every thick subset $P\subseteq G$ (not necessarily definable), $P^n = G$. \item[(2)] $G$ is infinite and if $G^*$ is a sufficiently saturated extension of any first order expansion of $G$, then ${G^*}^{\infty}$ exists and $G^* = {G^*}^{\infty}$. \end{enumerate} Furthermore if $(1)$ holds, then ${G^*}^{\infty} = X_{\Theta_A}^n$ for every small $A\subset G^*$ and arbitrary sufficiently saturated extension $G^*$ of $G$. \end{proposition} \begin{proof} $(1) \Rightarrow (2)$ $G$ is infinite, because otherwise the thick subset $\{e\}$ of $G$ does not fulfill the condition from $(1)$.
 The rest of $(2)$ follows easily from Proposition \ref{prop:bas0}.